-I have been programming professionally for over 10 years now, the majority of which has been development of embedded systems in C and C++.
+I have been programming professionally for 20 years now, the majority of which has been development of embedded systems in C and C++.
 I have worked extensively with the Linux kernel and have numerous upstream contributions.
 Obviously, I am no stranger to assembly language and being in the embedded world I have picked up a fair amount of rudimentary electronics skills and consider myself quite handy with a soldering iron or an oscilloscope.
-Much of the work I have done has involved fairly intensive signal processing, from designing complex digital filters through to full control system design.
+Much of the work I have done has involved fairly intensive signal processing, from designing complex digital filters through to full control system design, although these days I am mostly focused on Linux audio drivers.

 I enjoy working at the boundry of hardware and software and especially value the opportunity to make upstream contributions as part of my job.